vtexdocs/dev-portal-content/docs/guides/Catalog Seller Portal/catalog-api-seller-portal-overview.md

 updatedAt: "2022-11-10T17:09:42.326Z"
 ---
 With the Catalog API for Seller Portal, you will be able to create, edit and consult products and their variations, brands, and categories.
->ℹ️ This API is part of the [Seller Portal Catalog](https://help.vtex.com/en/tutorial/how-the-seller-portal-catalog-works--7pMB6YOt6YQDQQbzFB4Pxp).
+> ℹ️️ This API is part of the [Seller Portal Catalog](https://help.vtex.com/en/tutorial/how-the-seller-portal-catalog-works--7pMB6YOt6YQDQQbzFB4Pxp).
 This functionality is in the Beta stage and can be discontinued at any moment at VTEX's discretion.
 VTEX will not be responsible for any instabilities caused by its use or discontinuity.
 If you have any questions, please contact [our Support Center](https://support.vtex.com/hc/en-us/requests).

 ## Index